 Breast cancer will affect one in eight women in Canada, but if you find it early, there are more ways to treat it and the chances are better you will survive it.
 The best way to detect breast cancer early is by having regular screening mammography exams.
 Having a mammogram every year, or every two years, makes it easier for a radiologist to compare your images and see changes or areas of concern.
 If you wait until you feel pain or notice something different about your breasts, the breast cancer might be bigger and harder to fight.

 All women should have a mammogram.
 Many people start having regular mammograms every year at about age 40, since Alberta Health Care covers one mammogram per year starting at that age.
 If you have pain or concern about your breasts earlier than that, you can of course go see your doctor and arrange to have a mammogram.
 There is no cost in that situation.

 Mayfair Diagnostics recommends that you have a mammography every year from age 40 to 49.
 After that we recommend a mammogram every two years from age 50 to 75, unless you have pain or concerns with your breasts, or if you have spoken with your doctor and your medical history suggests a mammogram each year is beneficial.
 After age 75, screening frequency will depend on your medical history and should be discussed with your doctor.
 It’s also important to be aware of your breasts and report any changes in their look and feel, such as pain, lumps, or nipple discharge, to your doctor.

 To get a mammogram, you will need to speak to your doctor about your family history, when to start screening, and how frequently you should be screened.
-The new Senographe Pristina mammography system is available in our Mayfair Diagnostics’ Mayfair Place and Southcentre locations, and will be available in our Mahogany location opening Fall 2018.
+The new Senographe Pristina mammography system is available at 11 Mayfair Diagnostics mammography locations.
+Our Coventry Hills location also offers mammography, but not patient-assisted compression.